 For example, if you use a company car for personal travel in the evenings to a value up to €500 per month; you are liable to pay BIK (PAYE, PRSI and USC) on that €500.

 3) Electric cars

 Revenue guidelines state that there is no BIK applied to any private use of an electric company car or van that’s original market value is worth less than €50,000.
 This applies to both new and used electric cars but does not apply to hybrid engine cars.

 As you can see, calculating motor expenses can be complex.
 We recommend speaking to an accountant who can take care of these calculations for you.
 Get in touch with our expert Client Services team to discuss your accounting requirements.

 If you have a phone in your home office or a company mobile that you occasionally use for personal reasons, you may be entitled to claim the entire cost as a tax-deductible expense.
 Check our post on claiming home office expenses for more information.

 This is if you purchase a phone with an unlimited usage plan, and your personal use does not incur any additional costs.

 If you use your personal phone for business reasons, you could claim a percentage of your personal phone bill as a business expense.
 However, this must be a reasonable amount and proper records should be maintained and showing the business use.

 If you’re unsure what to do, talk to your accountant or seek professional advice.
 We can help you determine how much you can claim as a business expense to reduce your tax bill.

 Should I claim rent as a business expense?

 Rent is a tax-deductible expense if you rent an office space or building.

 Home rent is necessary for personal use and therefore, generally not a business expense.
-In other words, you still need to pay home rent if your business didn’t exist.
+In other words, you would still need to pay home rent if your business didn’t exist.

 However, if you move home to make space for a home office, then an increase in rent can sometimes be justified as a business expense.
 Speak to your accountant if you need guidance in this area.